JohnPetere/johnpetere.github.io/UMLReview.md

 ![image](https://user-images.githubusercontent.com/22464805/198877425-3ecd506d-6879-4224-b1ad-6cee346409d8.png)

-## More important ones we'd probably are goin gto use
+## More important ones we'd probably are goin to use

 ### System Level Data Flow Diagram
 > A high level example of how information flows through a system, Only describing possible objects/information going through different business transactions.
 This can be more easily described in later diagrams.